vuongducphuong/documentation/content/applications/sales/point_of_sale/restaurant/tips.rst

 Configuration
 =============

-To allow tipping in your POS, activate the :guilabel:`Tips` feature in :menuselection:`Point of Sale --> Configuration --> Settings`.
+To allow tipping in your POS, activate the :guilabel:`Tips` feature in :menuselection:`Điểm bán hàng --> Configuration --> Settings`.
 At the top of the page, select the POS in which you wish to allow **tipping**, scroll down to the :guilabel:`Payment` section and check :guilabel:`Tips`.
 Once enabled, add a :guilabel:`Tip Product` in the corresponding field, and save.
 The designated product